What are the benefits to the assignor (original buyer)?

 Wrong in most cases.
 You are the original buyer of the property and if the second buyer does not complete the purchase, then the developer will then expect the person flipping to close at the original purchase price.
 In this way, it is quite different from selling a piece of property in which you own title.

-We always recommend a good deposit be obtained to protect you (the assignor) from the assignee backing out of the Agreement.
+I always recommend a good deposit be obtained to protect you (the assignor) from the assignee backing out of the Agreement (just like a resale).
 You would also have the right to sue the Assignee for damages - the extra costs incurred in you now having to close with the builder.

 Are Assignment investments risky?